 - Do not touch or play with a dog while he or she is eating.

 - Do not touch a dog while he or she is sleeping.

 - Only pet a dog with permission from its owner.

 - If a dog barks or growls at you, slowly back away.
 Don't look straight into his eyes; he considers that a threat.

 - If a dog chases you, stand perfectly still, like a tree.
-If he knocks you down curl up on your side and lie still, like a dog or lie on the ground like a log with your hands over the back of you neck.
+If he knocks you down curl up on your side and lie still like a dog or lie on the ground like a log with your hands over the back of your neck.
 Dogs like to chase moving objects.
 If you stop, so will they.
 They'll usually just sniff you and walk off.

 - If a dog bites you, get an adult.
 Wash your skin with warm, soapy water for 10 minutes.
 Then notify your doctor and animal control.

 Traveling With Your Pet In The Car